syscover/laravel-nav-tools/readme.md

 ### Routing with NavTools
-On app\Http\routes.php file use this cloure to implement routes with translation
+On app\Http\routes.php file use this closure to implement routes with translation

 ```
 Route::group(['middleware' => ['pulsar.navTools']], function() {